 - No Commercials.
 No sessions about the merits of a vendor’s product.
 A speaker’s product shall only be mentioned in the context of providing actionable insights to help the next generation.
 You are required to submit your content well ahead of time, and it will be rejected if it is a vendor commercial.

 - Stages are “load balanced” based on demand — not logo.
-We assign speakers to stages of different sizes not based on the brand or logo, but solely based on demand for the session.
+For our IRL events, we assign speakers to stages of different sizes not based on the brand or logo, but solely based on demand for the session.
 We will work hard to help you craft compelling content, based on our many years of data and experience.
 If no one wants to hear your session, no matter how well known your product is, you will be placed on a right-sized stage to ensure the session is well attended.
 Conversely, if 4,000+ founders want to hear from even the most obscure speaker, we will put him/her on the largest stage possible.

 - No Repeats.
 SaaStr Annual and Europa are about providing fresh perspectives.
 We thus generally do not have speakers repeat two years in a row and when speakers come back, we require the topic to be new and to not have been presented at any other event.
 We also cannot feature speakers who are booked at similar events on similar topics within a 12-month window, although we are happy to attempt to find diverse speakers from the same companies to speak on other topics.
 Finally, we cannot feature sessions or speakers who have already presented the same or similar content at other events, even outside the 12 month window.
 All sessions and content must be new.